inspursoft/board/docs/compile_guide.md

 ## Introduction

-This guide provides instructions for developers to build and run Board from source code.
+There are dev method and release method to build and run Board.
+This guide provides instructions for developers to build and run Board by dev method.

 ## Step 1: Prepare for a build environment for Board